Mauricio Cardozo Ocampo: Artistic style

-He dedicated specially to the music composition of folk inspiration on Paraguayan rhythms.
-His work, of great value, stands out for the popular feeling understanding of the country man, as well as for the sensitivity of the melodic and harmonic treatment, which for the Master, according to his own saying, was " a musical honor matter ".
+He dedicated himself specially to the music composition of folk inspiration on Paraguayan rhythms.
+His work, of great value, stands out for its understanding of the popular feeling of the country man, as well as for the sensitivity of the melodic and harmonic treatment, which for the Master, according to his own saying, was "a matter of musical honour".

 Family and late life

 He was married to Fidelina Fleitas (Doña Fide), all of his children followed his passion for music: Oscar, director and orchestra fixing, well known pianist and composer was internationally recognized by his work in the Argentinian capital; Aníbal, a music critic and Mauricio(h) (Pinchi), noted guitarist, composer and fixer and Sonia Amambay, singer.

 He died in Buenos Aires, Argentina, on May 5, 1982.

 Works

 Music

 Among his more than 300 compositions, we can name "Galopera" (it has the merit of being among the three most widely spread plays of the Paraguayan music history).